The Brayherds are coming to take back the Eightpoints

 The Dragon Ogors kit lets you build 3 Dragon Ogors, with either Paired Ancient Weapons, Draconic War-Glaive or Draconic Crusher.

 The Warhammer Underworlds: Beastgrave box set gives you some amazing alternative Beasts of Chaos models from the Grashrak’s Ravagers warband.
-The set lets you build 2 Ungor Raiders, 2 Ungors with Gnarlspears (you’ll have to get the half-shields somewhere else) and a Bestigor.
-It also has a Bray-Shaman model you can use as a mercenary.
+The set lets you build a Great Bray-Shaman (that’s not that model’s official name, but it looks like one) 2 Ungor Raiders, 2 Ungors with Gnarlspears (you’ll have to get the half-shields somewhere else) and a Bestigor.

 Tips on painting the Beasts of Chaos warband